Maszy69/Network_Project/README.md

 This project involves modeling the network architecture of a city using Cisco Packet Tracer.
 It includes the design, configuration, and implementation of networks for various buildings (companies, public services, etc.), with a focus on a structured and secure enterprise network using VLANs, configured switches, and inter-VLAN routing.

-City layout: The city is modeled with multiple zones (companies, city hall, hospital, etc.).
+City layout: The city is modeled with multiple zones (companies, data center, library, etc.).

 Enterprise infrastructure: